intersystems/cms0057-sample-deploy/README.md

 #### iam-services-config.JSON

 Required for IAM.
 A JSON file that contains IAM settings information.
 Edit this file to identify each Payer Services component that you deploy as one of the  "services".

+#### web-gateway

+This subdirectory contains the files necessary to deploy an InterSystems Web Gateway image. which is documented in the [InterSystems Web Gateway documentation](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GCGI).

+If you are already familiar with the InterSystems Web Gateway, a sample docker-compose file for deploying an InterSystems Web Gateway is provided in the [InterSystems Community Github repo](https://github.com/intersystems-community/webgateway-examples/tree/master/demo-compose).

 ### data-ingestion